 This is very much the apprentice year where students prepare for the competent, safe, effective and professional practice of medicine as a doctor.
 All final year students complete student assistantships in their medical, surgical and GP/psychiatry attachments.
 Clinical attachments in year 5 allow you to gain a realistic expectation and knowledge of the role of a foundation doctor.

-5 Highers at AAAAB (first sitting) including Chemistry and 2 from Maths, Biology (or Human Biology) and Physics plus English and Maths at National 5 at B. (For those only attempting 4 Highers due to school policy or personal difficulties, AAAA would be required).
+5 Highers at AAAAB (first sitting) including Chemistry and 2 from Maths, Biology (or Human Biology) and Physics plus English and Maths at National 5 at B. (For those only attempting 4 Highers due to school policy or personal difficulties, contact the medical admissions office for further advice).

 All candidates must complete the UCAT by the appropriate closing date for that year's entry.
 For more information visit www.ucat.ac.uk